temporalio/api-cloud/README.md

 # Temporal cloud api proto files

+## Preview

+These apis are currently in `preview` mode and access is restricted.
+Please reach out to temporal-cloud support for more information.

 ## How to use

 Copy over the protobuf files under [temporal](temporal) directory to the project directory and then use [grpc](https://grpc.io/docs/) to compile and generate code in the desired programming language.